IsuruMunasinghe98/solar-panel-inspection-dataset/README.md

 - Reformatted data for improved usability.

 ## License
-This dataset © 2025 by Ashen Rodrigo¹, Isuru Munasinghe², and Asanka Perera³
-is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This dataset © 2025 by Ashen Rodrigo, Isuru Munasinghe, Pubudu Sanjeewani, Asanka Perera is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

 You must credit both the original author and our team when using this dataset.